MileHacker Logo

 Augusta Stadtmarkt

 A permanent market hall in the city center.
 It features stalls selling fresh produce, meats, cheese, baked goods, flowers.
-It also hosts small eateries serving quick, fresh food from various cuisines.
+It also hosts small eateries serving quick, fresh dishes from various cuisines.

-An excellent spot for luncheon or a snack.
+An excellent spot for lunch or something small to eat.

 Farmers' Markets

-Smaller weekly farmers' markets operate in various districts of Augsburg, offering local and depending on the time of year produce.
-Inquire locally for specific locations and times during your visit.
+Smaller weekly farmers' markets operate in various districts of Augsburg, featuring local and seasonal produce.
+Ask locally about specific locations and schedules during your visit.

 A good approach to see local life and find fresh ingredients.